-- Submitted Site Potential Boundaries: Some project leads may submit targeted sites where management action is expected to change the extent of riparian and wetland area.
+'Site Potential Boundary': Some project leads may submit targeted sites where management action is expected to change the extent of riparian and wetland area.
 This will be indicated in the BLM Comments field of the plots layer, where it will either indicate "Plot can be established in the existing wetland or riparian area" or "Plot should represent site potential".
-In cases where the plot should represent site potential, they may help guide sampling by submitting potential site boundaries.
-Additional polygons may be added by using the Targeted Site Potential Boundaries form.
-This may be one way for Crew Leads to get clarification on monitoring goals from project leads, by requesting they submit plot boundaries through this webform.
-Polygons will automatically sync with the Office Evaluation Webmap as soon as forms are submitted. - Riparian and Wetland AIM Previously Evaluated: This layer contains a record of every Plot that has been previously evaluated as part of the Riparian and Wetland AIM Program.
+In cases where the plot should represent site potential, they may help guide sampling by submitting potential site boundaries through the targeted site submission form.
+Site potential boundary polygons will automatically sync with the Office Evaluation Webmap as soon as forms are submitted.

+'Riparian and Wetland AIM Previously Evaluated': This layer contains a record of every Plot that has been previously evaluated as part of the Riparian and Wetland AIM Program.
 This layer should be used as a reference layer while office evaluating points to prevent duplicated office evaluation efforts across years and to learn from previous evaluations.
 Access information can be particularly useful, but plots that have previously been rejected should not be written off as rejections this year.
 Rather, evaluators should consider if plot conditions may have changed across years and the validity of previous evaluations.
-This layer will appear as you zoom in closer to an area on the map. - Lotic AIM Previously Evaluated: This layer contains a record of every reach that was previously evaluated as part of the Lotic AIM Program.
-This layer can be helpful to gather information on access and the availability of water during previous field visits from previous years. - Project Information: This table will show up at the bottom of the Contents tab of the Office Evaluation Webmap.
-This will contain information about expectations for a given project as directed by the Task Order, including Contingent and Supplemental methods that need to be applied, the number of sampled plots required, and the anticipated balance between targeted and random plots. - Layers for assessing whether a site falls within the target population - USA Wetlands National Wetlands Inventory polygons mapped across the entire US.
+This layer will appear as you zoom in closer to an area on the map.
+See complete list of fields in Table 3 in Appendix 2.

+'Lotic AIM Previously Evaluated': This layer contains a record of every reach that was previously evaluated as part of the Lotic AIM Program.
+This layer can be helpful to gather information on access and the availability of water during previous field visits from previous years, updated yearly.

+'BLM Natl AIM TerrADat Indicators' Indicators from TerrADat Hub, updated yearly BLM Natl AIM TerrADat Hub - Overview.
+This contains a record of every plot that has been sampled as part of the Terrestrial AIM Program.
+This can give users an idea of where Terrestrial AIM data is available to inform sampling efforts.
+'Project Information': This table will show up at the bottom of the Contents tab of the Office Evaluation Webmap.
+This will contain information about expectations for a given project as directed by the Task Order, including Contingent and Supplemental methods that need to be applied, the number of sampled plots required, and the anticipated balance between targeted and random plots.

+Layers for assessing whether a site falls within the target population:

+'USA Wetlands': National Wetlands Inventory polygons mapped across the entire US.
 This layer is usually what random plots are drawn from.
-Opening pop-ups from this layer can tell you more about how a particular site was classified in this nationally implemented wetland mapping program. - Additional Imagery layers Allows for viewing imagery from multiple time points. - Sentinel-2 Views Imagery layer updated regularly, depending on cloud cover.
-May be used to see a recent image of a particular area. - USA NAIP Imagery This contains several layers highlighting particular aspects of imagery, including Infrared (darker tones indicate moist soils, red colors indicate actively growing plants) and NDVI (Normalized Difference Vegetation Index; shows relative biomass of an area) - Layers for gathering additional information about a site - Vegetation Management Treatments Available for only some states. - Horse Management Areas Layer from the BLM showing areas where Horse and Burros are managed to specific population levels based on the Appropriate Management Level (AML).
+Opening pop-ups from this layer can tell you more about how a particular site was classified in this nationally implemented wetland mapping program.
+USA Wetlands (Mature Support) - Overview

+Additional Imagery layers: Allows for viewing imagery from multiple time points.

+'Sentinel-2 Views': Imagery layer updated regularly, depending on cloud cover.
+May be used to see a recent image of a particular area.
+(ESRI) Sentinel-2 Views - Overview

+'USA NAIP Imagery': This contains several layers highlighting particular aspects of imagery, including Infrared (darker tones indicate moist soils, red colors indicate actively growing plants) and NDVI (Normalized Difference Vegetation Index; shows relative biomass of an area) updated yearly (ESRI) USA NAIP Imagery: Color Infrared - Overview

+Layers for gathering additional information about a site

+'Vegetation Management Treatments': Available for only some states (NV), updated yearly.

+NV BLM Vegetation Treatments - Overview

-• BLM Natl Fire Perimeter by Decades - open the dropdown to turn on particular decades and check to see whether a particular site has burned.
+'BLM Natl Fire Perimeter by Decades': Open the dropdown to turn on particular decades and check to see whether a particular site has burned, last updated 2019 BLM Natl Fire Perimeter by Decades - Overview.